-A. "Body-Worn Camera": Officer body-worn cameras (BWCs) are relatively small devices that are worn on the uniform of a policelaw enforcement officer or carried by the law enforcement officer and record interactions between community members (e.g., the public, suspects, and victims) and law enforcement officers.
-The video and audio recordings from BWCs can Body worn cameras shall only be issued to and used by law enforcement to demonstrate transparency to their communities; to document statements, observations, behaviors, and other evidence; and to deter unprofessional, illegal, and inappropriate behaviors by both law enforcement and the public University of Utah sworn Police Officers.

-- B. "Personal Recording Device": Any recording device, not attached to a fixture, that is not a body-worn camera.
-These devices must be approved by the Chief of Police and the Director of Physical Security and Law Enforcement Technology. - \The only personal recording device approved for use in U Safety is-the department-issued iPhoneequipment. - C. "Law Enforcement-Related Encounters Encounter or Activities": Include, but are not limited to, responding to calls for service, traffic stops, pedestrian/street stops (Terry Stops), arrests, searches, interrogations, investigations, use of force, execution of a warrant, pursuits, crowd control, traffic control, non-community caretaking interactions with an individual while on patrol, or any other instance in which the officer is enforcing the laws of the municipality, county, or state.
+- A. "Body-Worn Camera": Officer body-worn cameras are relatively small devices that are worn on the uniform of a law enforcement officer or carried by the law enforcement officer and record interactions between community members (e.g., the public, suspects, and victims) and law enforcement officers.
+Body worn cameras shall only be issued to and used by University of Utah sworn Police Officers. - B. "Personal Recording Device": Any recording device, not attached to a fixture, that is not a body-worn camera.
+These devices must be approved by the Chief of Police and the Director of Physical Security and Law Enforcement Technology. - The only personal recording device approved for use in U Safety is departmentissued equipment. - C. "Law Enforcement-Related Encounter or Activities": Include, but are not limited to, responding to calls for service, traffic stops, pedestrian/street stops (Terry Stops), arrests, searches, interrogations, investigations, use of force, execution of a warrant, pursuits, crowd control, traffic control, with an individual while on patrol, or any other instance in which the officer is enforcing the laws of the municipality, county, or state.
 The definition also includes any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording.
 This does not include when the officer is completing paperwork alone or only in the presence of another law enforcement officer.
-Law Enforcement-Related Encounters or Activities do not include University Police community building activities such as Coffee with a Cop, presentations, and community training opportunities. - Body worn cameras shall not be used to gather intelligence information based on activities involving first amendment protected speech, association, or religion or to record activity that is otherwise unrelated to a law enforcement encounter or activity. - D. "Categorizing": A method to mark and store a BWCbody-worn camera
+Law Enforcement-Related Encounters or Activities do not include University Police community building activities such as Coffee with a Cop, presentations, and community training opportunities.

+- Body worn cameras shall not be used to gather intelligence information based on activities involving first amendment protected speech, association, or religion or to record activity that is otherwise unrelated to a law enforcement encounter or activity.

-- recording for a specific purpose and period of time
+- D. "Categorizing": A method to mark and store a body-worn camera recording for a specific purpose and period of time

-- E. "Body-Worn Camera Coordinator": The Chief of Police or the authorized designee shall designate this individual who will have the authorization and soleresponsibility for coordinating the following:

-- a.
-The security, storage, and maintenance of data and recordings

-- b.
-Accessing data and recordings

-- c.
-Logging or auditing access

-- d.
-Transferring, downloading, categorizing, or marking events

-- e.
-Initial and ongoing training for officers and supervisors in the use of coordinates body-worn cameras and evidence as described in this rule.
+- E. "Body-Worn Camera Coordinator": The individual who coordinates bodyworn cameras as described in this rule.

-- F. "U Safety Members or "Members": Staff members of the University of Utah Safety Department which includesinclude:
+- F. "U Safety Members or "Members": Staff members of the University of Utah Safety Department which include:

 - 1. Chief Safety Officer

 - 2. Office of the Chief Safety Officer

 - 3. Community Services Division

 - 4. Campus Security Division

 - 5. Emergency Management Division

 - 6. U Health Security Division

 - 7. University Police

-- 8. Emergency Communications Division

-- G. Officer: A sworn member of the University of Utah Police Department, who is POST (Peace Officer Standards and Training) certified, regardless of whether the officer is assigned to a uniformed or nonuniformed position.
+- 8. Emergency Communications Division - G. Officer: A sworn member of the University of Utah Police Department, who is POST (Peace Officer Standards and Training) certified, regardless of whether the officer is assigned to a uniformed or nonuniformed position.